Brain Health and Stress Management: Techniques For Inner Calm

 By practicing stress management techniques, we can effectively reduce and cope with stress in a healthier way.

-This may include in regular exercise, practicing relaxation techniques such as deep breathing or meditation, getting enough sleep, and maintaining a balanced diet.
+This may include engaging in regular exercise, practicing relaxation techniques such as deep breathing or meditation, getting enough sleep, and maintaining a balanced diet.

 It is also important to prioritise self-care activities and engage in hobbies or activities that bring joy and relaxation.